cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - DH Demonstration: In earlier versions a crash happened when a digits (e.g. 2) were appended to an automatically created generator.
      This is fixed now.
+   - Side-channel attack on the hybrid encryption protocol "Textbook RSA":
+     In earlier versions a crash happened when a RSA modulus was used longer than 1024 bits when starting the attack cycle.
+     This is fixed now.
    - The Secret Sharing application using the CRT now disallows, that n=k (so all share holders are necessary) in order to avoid that the algorithm then would make the whole secret evident to the first